 First – Don’t Reuse Passwords

-One of the biggest security holes in password protection is reusing the same password on multiple websites.
-If any website you use is hacked, hackers will try these same passwords on other sites.
-Thus, resulting in a giant chain of all your website accounts potentially being hacked.
+One of the biggest security holes is reusing the same password on multiple websites.
+If one website you use is hacked, hackers will try these same passwords on other sites, resulting in a giant chain of all your website accounts potentially being hacked.